 Utilities are the entities in charge of the operation and maintenance of the energy infrastructure, like wires and towers.
 The local utility in Waco is responsible for transporting electricity from the generators to residential homes and businesses in this specific region.

-Energy providers in Waco like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Waco like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).

 Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.

 Fixed-rate – meaning that the rate will remain constant for the term of the contract.
 Regardless of weather, natural events like tornados, or market volatility, your rate will not change.
 In most cases, a fixed-rate plan will have a term length of 6, 12, 24, or 36 months.

 Variable rate plans may change on a monthly basis based on market factors.
 Variable-rate plans offer more flexibility but also present more volatility in pricing which may impact your monthly electricity bill.

 In almost every case, EnergyBot recommends a fixed-rate plan.
 If you are unsure on what plan is right for your feel free to contact us.

 Waco is a city in central Texas and is the county seat and largest city of McLennan County, Texas, United States.
 It is situated approximately halfway between Dallas and Austin.
 The city had a 2010 population of 124,805, making it the 22nd-most populous city in the state of Texas.
 The 2018 US Census population estimate is just over 138,000.
 The Waco Metropolitan Statistical Area also consists of McLennan and Falls Counties bringing the total population estimate for the Waco MSA to almost 272,000